Jeremaine Copeland

-Jeremaine Copeland (born February 19, 1977) is an American former professional football wide receiver.
+Jeremaine Arnelle Copeland (born February 19, 1977) is an American former professional football wide receiver.
 He played with the Montreal Alouettes, Calgary Stampeders, and Toronto Argonauts of the Canadian Football League (CFL) as well as in the XFL and NFL Europe.
 He was inducted into the Canadian Football Hall of Fame in 2025.

 Early life

 Copeland was born in Harriman, Tennessee.
-He would attend Harriman High School, where he played on the Blue Devils football team.
-While at Harriman, Copeland played at both running back and wide receiver.
+He attended Harriman High School, where he played for the Blue Devils high school football team.
+While at Harriman, Copeland played at both quarterback and running back.
+During his career, he was named 2A Player of the Year and the Lawrenceburg Quarterback Club East Tennessee Player of the Year, while also earning All-State and All-Region honors.
+He set a school record with 65 total touchdowns and 454 total points.
+As a senior, he rushed 166 times for 1,503 yards and 22 touchdowns while completing 51 of 115 passes for 921 yards and nine touchdowns.
+On defense, he played safety, recording 123 tackles and 11 interceptions.
+As a junior, he rushed for 1,110 yards, and as a sophomore, he added 810 rushing yards.
+In basketball, Copeland averaged 27 points and seven rebounds per game.
+He also competed in track and field, finishing fourth in the state decathlon as a junior.

 College career

 Copeland attended the University of Tennessee, where he played under head coach Phillip Fulmer from the 1995 season to the 1998 season.

-1995 season

-As a freshman with the Volunteers, Copeland played as a running back some.
-He recorded 14 rushes for 73 yards and two touchdowns on the season for the 11–1 Volunteers.

-1996 season

-As a sophomore with the Volunteers, Copeland played both at running back and wide receiver.
-He recorded 17 rushes for 72 yards and two touchdowns.
-In addition, he had 16 receptions for 191 yards for the 10–2 Volunteers.